IBMRedbooks/zikipedia/dictionary/I.md

 &nbsp;

 ### ICSF *(Integrated Cryptographic Facility)*
-> 💡 _Like the graphics card you install on your PC but instead of being optimized for foating point operations crypto cards are optimized for doing cryptography._
+> 💡 _Like the graphics card you install on your PC but instead of being optimized for foating point operations, crypto cards are optimized for doing cryptography._

 * z/OS component that provides the interface to the crypto cards on the system.